 ESMO Lifetime Achievement Award

-The prestigious ESMO Lifetime Achievement Award was established in 2006 to annually recognise international research teams/individuals with demonstrated commitment to cancer research treatment.
+The prestigious ESMO Lifetime Achievement Award was established in 2006 to recognise international research by individuals, teams and organisations that demonstrate commitment to clinical cancer research and/or education.

 Prof Cavalli is the founding editor of the Annals of Oncology, ESMO’s flagship scientific journal, established to keep medical oncologists at the cutting edge of new research developments.